Airports Commission: Date of final report

 The government's terms of reference for the commission state that the commission's final report will be produced in Summer 2015 after the next general election.
 Many people have questioned this date because, without the commission's Final Report, the political parties contesting the election will be unable to state their policies to the electorate about the proposed expansion of airports in the South East of England.

-In a House of Commons debate on the Transport Select Committee's Aviation Strategy report on 24 October 2013, John McDonnell the Labour Member of Parliament for Hayes and Harlington – an area adjacent to the airport – called the Commission's timetable undemocratic and asked for the date of its Final Report to be brought forward to a date before the election.
-In response to Mr McDonnell, Transport Minister Robert Goodwill said that the commission needed time to do its work and the government will not ask the commission to bring forward the date of its Final Report.
+In a House of Commons debate on the Transport Select Committee's Aviation Strategy report on 24 October 2013, John McDonnell the Labour Member of Parliament for Hayes and Harlington – an area adjacent to the airport – called the commission's timetable undemocratic and asked for the date of its Final Report to be brought forward to a date before the election.
+In response to McDonnell, Transport Minister Robert Goodwill said that the commission needed time to do its work and the government will not ask the commission to bring forward the date of its Final Report.

 In a speech to the Confederation of British Industry, Labour's Shadow Chancellor Ed Balls said that it is Labour's view that the commission "should report before the general election and not after".